sarvex/node-plan-s3-upload/README.md

     * `{ext}` - the extension of `tempPath` from the input. includes the '.'.
     * `{uuid}` - a newly generated UUID string. looks something like this: 064c06bf-84e8-4a54-b0d2-d7acdefe20d2
     * `{brace}` - a literal '{'
+  * `secure` - boolean, whether to use SSL.
+Note that you cannot use SSL if your bucket contains a period.
+Defaults to `false`.

 ### exports